devJUKI/devJUKI/README.md

 **`Developer with Passion 🔥`**

 I'm a backend developer that constantly tries to improve his code writing ability.
-Currently most projects in my GitHub are from university, because I spend most of my time on them, but there are couple projects from my personal collection as well, because programming is also my hobby, so that is also what I often do in my free time.
+Currently most projects in my GitHub are from university, but there are couple projects from my personal collection as well, because programming is also my hobby, so that is also what I often do in my free time.
 I love making small games/applications, so I could improve with each and every one of them and learn new technologies in the programming field the fun way.

    <p align="left">
       <a href="https://www.fiverr.com/jukicode">